 Sudden pain and difficulty walking may be an Achilles tendon rupture due to force or injury.
 Alternatively, Achilles tendinopathy is pain and stiffness that appears gradually.
 It's a type of tendonitis (inflammation in a tendon).

-Common causes of toe pain are:
+Other causes of toe pain include:

-Other causes of foot pain include:
+Other causes of foot pain

 You should visit your GP if: